oanhnn/laravel-pricing-plans/README.md

 Laravel\PricingPlans\Model\PlanSubscriptionUsage;
 ```

-For more details take a look to each model and the `Laravel\PricingPlans\Traits\PlanSubscriber` trait.
+For more details take a look to each model and the `Laravel\PricingPlans\Models\Concerns\PlanSubscriber` trait.

 ## Config File